Pavo-IM/Hackinabox/README.md

 # Hackinabox

-## MacOS installation using UnRaid
+## MacOS installation using Unraid

-### This guide is for the UnRAID Server OS user who would like to run macOS from a VM inside of UnRAID Server OS.
+### This guide is for the Unraid user who would like to run macOS in a VM from within Unraid.
 There are growing reasons for why one would want to do so, IE:

 -  When running macOS bare metal on an AMD cpu, one is required to utilize patches made by AMD-OSX.
 Hackinabox abrogrates the need to use these patches.